MaxReimann/WISE-Editing/README.md

 ### How does it work?
 We provide a small stylization effect that contains several filters such as bump mapping or edge enhancement that can be optimized.
-The optimization yields so-called parameter masks, which contain per pixel parameter settings of each filter.
+The optimization yields so-called parameter masks, which contain per-pixel parameter settings for each filter.

 ## 🚀 Try it out 🚀
 **Our demo is now on huggingface: [huggingface/Whitebox-Style-Transfer-Editing](https://huggingface.co/spaces/MaxReimann/Whitebox-Style-Transfer-Editing)**

 ![Streamlit Screenshot](images/screen_wise_demo.jpg?raw=true "WISE Editing Demo")

-To run it **locally**, clone the repo recursively and install the dependencies in requirements.txt.
+To run **locally**, clone the repo recursively and install the dependencies in requirements.txt.
 Set HUGGINGFACE to false in demo_config.py.
 Then run the streamlit app using `streamlit run Whitebox_style_transfer.py`